chicagopython/CodingWorkshops/problems/webdev/django_pn_tracker/README.md

 **b.
 Create the new `challenge_list` view in `views.py`** for our new page.
 Django has the concept of “views” to encapsulate the logic responsible for processing a user’s request and for returning the response.
 Syntactically, a view is just a regular python function (or class) that will be called when we travel to the associated url.
 To learn more about writing views, check out: https://docs.djangoproject.com/en/2.1/topics/http/views/ .
 In the case of challenge_list, use the following variable names:

 * `template_name` as the variable that points to `challenges/list.html`,
-* `attendees` should be all of our AttendeeInfo objects, and
+* `attendees` should be all of our AttendeeInfo objects (see https://docs.djangoproject.com/en/2.1/topics/db/queries/#retrieving-objects), and
 * `context` should be a dictionary mapping the string `"attendees"` to our `attendees` variable.

 The names selected are only important to match the templates that we've already started for you.

 **c.
 Create a template.** Templates are the layers of your app that create the structure of the pages visible to users.
 Django uses a templating language that's very similar to HTML plus some interactivity with our python code, mostly via syntax surrounded by curly braces.
 Instead of starting totally from scratch, the template for our record listing is already started in `list.html`, so we'll just fill in the missing section (as indicated with comments).
-To learn more about template basics (and see some syntax examples) check out: https://docs.djangoproject.com/en/2.1/topics/templates/ .
+To learn more about template basics (and see some syntax examples) check out: https://docs.djangoproject.com/en/2.1/ref/templates/language/#templates .

 **d.
 Add a link to our new view in our main navigation bar.** This can be done in the body of `base.html`.